leoheuler/flashtensors/README.md

 ## 🚀 Why flashtensors?

-Traditional model loaders slow down your workflow with painful startup times. flashtensors was built from the ground up to eliminate bottlenecks and maximize performance.
+Traditional model loaders slow down your workflow with painful startup times. flashtensors is built on top of ServerlessLLM storage library to eliminate bottlenecks and maximize performance.

 - ⚡ **Up to 10x faster** than standard loaders
 - ⏱ **Coldstarts < 2 seconds**